Edoishere/edoishere.github.io/_pages/about.md

 Next year maybe **Sweden!!**

-If you want to talk about Reinforcement Learning or to play chess don't esitate to contact me.
+If you want to talk about Reinforcement Learning or playing chess don't esitate to contact me.